 On receipt of the dissertation, the chair of the Committee on Higher Degrees in Biophysics will appoint a reading committee of three to judge the dissertation.
 The dissertation defense is comprised of two parts: the public seminar and the private defense.
 In the private defense the candidate will be questioned on the subject of the dissertation and its relation to the student's special field and collateral subjects.
 If the reading committee is unable to agree on its recommendations, the question of the acceptance of the dissertation will be decided by the Committee on Higher Degrees in Biophysics.

-Upon completion of all the requirements, the original bound dissertation, with the dissertation acceptance certificate signed by the reading committee, and one unbound copy, will be deposited at the Office of the Registrar of the Graduate School, for inspection by any member of the Faculty of Arts and Sciences.
+Upon completion of all the requirements, the original bound dissertation, with the dissertation acceptance certificate signed by the reading committee, will be submitted to the Office of the Registrar of the Graduate School both electronically and in hard-copy, for inspection by any member of the Faculty of Arts and Sciences.